-Using Credit and Making Investments
+Using credit and making investments

-Protecting and Insuring Assets
+Protecting and insuring assets

 Literacy in History and Social Science

-In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills and learn vocabulary and concepts related to history and social science.

 Connections to High School History and Social Science

 U.S. History II and World History II presented economic issues in the context of current and historical events.
 The Economics elective addressed economic theory, particularly the role of governments and financial institutions, monetary policy, and international trade.
-These standards deal directly with individual economic choices and how individuals use systems of earnings, savings, credit, and insurance wisely
+These standards deal directly with individual economic choices and how individuals use systems of earnings, savings, credit, and insurance wisely.

-Topic 1: Earning and Spending Income
+Topic 1.
+Earning and spending income